37 Breakfast Foods for Optimal Weight Loss

 Fiber, per 1⁄2 cup: 1.25 g

 Tart cherries have been shown to benefit heart health as well as body weight, in a study on obese rats.
 A 12-week study by the University of Michigan found that rats fed antioxidant-rich tart cherries showed a 9 percent belly fat reduction over rats fed a “Western diet.”
-Moreover, the researchers noted that the cherry consumption had profound ability to alter the expression of fat genes.
-Nosh on them to kick your morning off right.
+Moreover, the researchers noted that the cherry consumption had the profound ability to alter the expression of fat genes.

 Fiber, per 1⁄2 cup: 2 g

 The vibrant tubers are called superfoods for good reason: They’re packed with nutrients and can help you burn fat.
 Sweet potatoes are high in fiber and have a low glycemic index, which means they’re absorbed slowly and keep you feeling full longer.
 Minchen likes to use them to whip up a sweet potato hash.
-“I love any variation of this dish because it provides rich vitamins, minerals and fiber from all the veggies.
+“I love any variation of this dish because it provides rich vitamins, minerals, and fiber from all the veggies.
 It is very filling, which helps keep appetite and portions under control as the day goes on,” she says.
-For more weight loss hacks, click here for The 25 Best Nutrition Tips Ever!

 Sugar, per 1⁄2 cup: 1 g

-Green, red or yellow, fresh or frozen, peppers are never a bad companion for your eggs.
+Green, red, or yellow, fresh or frozen, peppers are never a bad companion for your eggs.
 Thanks to the veggies’ high vitamin C content, eating them can help burn stored fat and convert carbs into fuel.
 Studies also indicate that vitamin C helps muscles process a fatty acid called carnitine that’s essential to muscle growth and recovery.
-A mere quarter-cup of chopped peppers—about what you’d add to an omelet—provides 150 percent of the day’s recommended intake.
+A mere quarter cup of chopped bell peppers—about what you’d add to an omelet—provides 150 percent of the day’s recommended intake.

 Sugar, per pepper: 0.6 g